flutter/samples/place_tracker/README.md

 * Learn how to show, control, and modify a GoogleMap widget.
 * Learn how to place a marker on a map.
-* Leann how to incorporate the GoogleMap widget with other Flutter widgets.
+* Learn how to incorporate the GoogleMap widget with other Flutter widgets.

 ## The important bits